What is Paleo Expedition?

 Join the Paleo Expedition team on this unforgettable adventure in science and create lasting friendships and memories!

-Fees:This program is offered at no cost in part through generous funding from the Sam Noble Museum and the Whitten-Newman Foundation.
+Fees:This program is offered at no cost in part through funding from the Sam Noble Museum.

 Eligibility: Oklahoma resident students currently enrolled in grades 9, 10 or 11.